CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Introduction

-In a graph-based index $G = (V, E)$ for dataset \datasetname{D}, each node $v_x\in V$ represents a data point in $x\in \datasetname{D}$.
-Each graph-based index has its own algorithm for choosing how to connect edges between these nodes.
-Given a query point $q$, the index generally conducts a \textbf{best-first search (greedy search)} for $q$ on $G$ from a starting node $s$, i.e., the search repeatedly explores the node closest to $q$ among unvisited neighbors in the search frontier.
-When the search converges (there are no nodes among the unvisited neighbors closer than the closest one among the visited nodes), the best visited nodes are reported as the approximate $k$-nearest neighbors, or $\varname{aKNN(q)}$.
-In practice, the de-facto measure for the quality of $\varname{aKNN(q)}$ is the \textbf{recall}:\footnote{Usually "recall" means the proportion of correct data points returned, and "precision" means to the proportion of correct data points among the ones returned.
-The measurement of interest here incorporates both and is colloquially referred to as recall.} \begin{definition}[Recall k@k] Given a dataset $\datasetname{D}$ and a query $q$, let $\varname{akNN}(q)\subseteq \datasetname{D}$ with $|\varname{akNN}(q)| = k$ be the result set returned by an ANN algorithm $\algoname{Alg}$.
-The recall k @ k of \algoname{Alg} for $q$ is $ \frac 1 k|\varname{kNN}(q) \cap \varname{akNN}(q)|. $ \end{definition}
+\myparagraph{Graph-based Indexes} In a graph-based ANNS index $G = (V, E)$ for dataset $\datasetname{D}$, each node $v_x\in V$ represents a data point $x\in \datasetname{D}$.
+Each graph-based index has its own algorithm for deciding how to connect edges among these nodes.
+Given a query point $q\in M$, the index generally conducts a \emph{greedy search} for $q$ on $G$ from a set of starting nodes, i.e., the search repeatedly explores the node closest to $q$ among unexplored neighbors in the search frontier.
+When there are no nodes among the unexplored neighbors closer than the best visited node, the best visited nodes are reported as the approximate $k$-nearest neighbors, or $\varname{aKNN(q)}$.
+The graph is usually constructed under a \textit{sparsity constraint}, typically expressed as an upper bound for the out-degree, to bound the complexity of the greedy searches.
+In practice, the de facto measure for the quality of $\varname{aKNN(q)}$ is the \textbf{recall}:\footnote{Usually "recall" means the proportion of correct data points returned, and "precision" means the proportion of correct data points among the ones returned.
+The measurement of interest here incorporates both and is colloquially referred to as recall.} \begin{definition}[Recall k@k] Given a dataset $\datasetname{D}$ and a query $q$, let $\varname{aKNN}(q)\subseteq \datasetname{D}$ with $|\varname{aKNN}(q)| = k$ be the result set returned by an ANNS algorithm $\algoname{Alg}$.
+The recall k @ k of \algoname{Alg} for $q$ is $ \frac 1 k|\varname{kNN}(q) \cap \varname{aKNN}(q)|. $ \end{definition}

-Existing dynamic graph-based indexes~\cite{freshdiskann, hezel2023_deg, lsh_apg} suffer from at least one of the following problems:
+Supporting dynamic operations, especially deletions, is a notoriously difficult problem for graph-based ANNS indexes.
+Existing dynamic graph-based indexes~\cite{freshdiskann, hezel2023_deg, pgvector, xu2025inplaceupdatesgraphindex, liu2025wolverine, lsh_apg} suffer from at least one of the following problems:

+\begin{challenge}[Deletion Efficiency Issue] Deletion algorithms involve a number of graph updates not bounded by the sparsity constraints of the graph, hindering performance. \end{challenge} \begin{challenge}[Robustness Issue] Deletion algorithms are local to the deleted points, and do not account for the insertion and search workloads or the overall graph structure.
+The insertion algorithms are not robust with respect to the order in which data points are inserted. \end{challenge} \begin{challenge}[Data Structure Staleness Issue] In efficient graph systems implemented as directed graphs, handling remaining incoming edges to deleted points relies on batch operations, delaying resource reuse and leading to periodic regressions in query quality. \end{challenge}